Fair catch kick: History

 The fair catch kick found in American football originated in rugby football.
 A similar rule in rugby, the goal from mark, allowed a player who had fair caught a ball to attempt an uncontested free kick from the spot of the fair catch.
 Both major codes of rugby have eliminated the rule: rugby league abolished the goal from mark in 1922, and rugby union removed it in 1977.
 Australian rules football has retained the rule, and it is a vital part of the Australian game; a "fair catch" of a ball kicked more than 15 meters in the air is called a mark, and the player making the mark is then awarded a free kick.
 The fair catch kick has been present in the NFL rulebook since the league's inception, and also remains in the NFHS rulebook.
-The fair catch kick is not legal in National Collegiate Athletic Association (NCAA) football; the NCAA abolished the fair catch in 1950, but re-added it a year later.
+The National Collegiate Athletic Association (NCAA) abolished the fair catch in 1950, but re-added it a year later.
 When the fair catch returned to the rulebook, however, the option to attempt a kick after the fair catch was removed.
+In 2026, the NCAA re-implemented the fair catch kick rule in Division I football.